-On September 7 or the following Monday if September 7 falls on the weekend, the Dean shall transmit the faculty member's tenure credentials file to the P&T Committee.
+On September 7 or the following Monday if September 7 falls on the weekend, the ADAPPA adds the Dean and the P&T Committee members to the COE P&T Committee Canvas course, where the ADAPPA has compiled all candidates' materials.
+These materials will be accessible as Canvas Page links on the main COE P&T Committee Canvas course homepage.
+The COE P&T Committee chair will be added as a "Teacher;" everyone else in the course (Dean, ADAPPA, and other committee members) will be added as "Students."
 The P&T Committee shall carefully review each tenure credentials file according to its duties listed in section K.1.3, the criteria for tenure listed above and the expectations for participants in the process listed in section K.7 below.
-The recommendations and justifications of the committee shall be included in the appropriate credentials files and submitted to the Dean by January 5.
+The review will be completed within Canvas; no committee members should download any files to their computers during the review process.
+The recommendations and justifications of the committee shall be included in the appropriate credentials files and submitted to the Dean by January 5 (or the next workday thereafter).
 Within one week (five working days), the Dean shall inform each candidate for tenure of the P&T Committee's recommendation, of the justifications for the recommendation pertaining to them, and of the faculty member's right to appeal.